AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ---

-**Use case: Delete an elderly (by name & phone)**
+**Use case: Delete a senior (by name & phone)**

 **MSS**
-1. User requests to list or filter elderly (optional)
+1. User requests to list or filter seniors (optional)
-2. User requests to delete an elderly by specifying the name and phone number
+2. User requests to delete a senior by specifying the name and phone number
-3. ElderRing deletes the matching elderly
+3. ElderRing deletes the matching senior

   Use case ends.

 **Extensions**
 * 2a.
-No elderly matches the given name and phone.
+No seniors match the given name and phone.
     * 2a1.
 ElderRing shows an error message.

       Use case ends.